Intro / My Story

 One thing I have learned is that there is no one magic bullet that can solve everything.
 There are, however, many things you can do to help beat or contain this disease for many years.

-Updated (9-30-2019) Cancer is a very complicated disease.
-I cannot possibly hope to cover every type of cancer, or every treatment plan, or every special circumstance, but I will try to educate patients on available options and technologies which are there for them.
+Updated (12-28-2019) Cancer is a very complicated disease.
+There are over 100 different types of cancer.
+I cannot cover every type of cancer, or every treatment plan, or every special circumstance, but I will try to educate patients on available options and technologies which are there for them today.
 There are times where some of the specific info in this document may not be applicable for some unique cancers.
 However, the techniques I discuss should be applicable to the majority of cancer types.

 At times, some doctors either are not aware of all the options, or only give you options available at their institution.
 The advancements in cancer are extremely difficult for any one doctor to be 100% up to date and knowledgeable about.
 My task here is to look beyond one doctor and one institution and try to help patients do what is right for their unique/personal situation and what would help them the most.
 I am an not an expert in this field.
 I just want to share things I have learned thus far to help others.